Halfway To Nowhere (With The Engine Stalled)

 【ᴄᴡ ғᴏʀ ᴅʀᴜɢ ᴜsᴇ/ᴀʙᴜsᴇ/ɢʟᴏʀɪғɪᴄᴀᴛɪᴏɴ, ᴀɴᴅ ᴍᴇɴᴛɪᴏɴ ᴏғ ᴅᴇᴀᴛʜ】

-It had been a few disorganized-feeling months since Kohao and Nick had started chilling together.
-Or maybe ‘chilling’ was the wrong word, because coke was about as non-chill as you could get, outside of meth—which Kohao was tempted to touch at some point but also vaguely afraid of.
-Nick swooped in to warn him off of it, waving a hand and shaking his head both one spring afternoon after Kohao had voiced his curiosity.
+It had been a few disorganized-feeling months since Kato and Nick had started chilling together.
+Or maybe ‘chilling’ was the wrong word, because coke was about as non-chill as you could get, outside of meth—which Kato was tempted to touch at some point but also vaguely afraid of.
+Nick swooped in to warn him off of it, waving a hand and shaking his head both one spring afternoon after Kato had voiced his curiosity.

 “Nah, bro, it’s not worth it.
 The two things you don't wanna be, man, a junkie or a tweaker.
 Those are the no-no’s: Crystal and dope.”

 “Oh, but being a crackhead’s all good?”
-Kohao asked sarcastically, one eye watering, sniffing back the bitter-tasting drip from too-long a line of blow.
+Kato asked sarcastically, one eye watering, sniffing back the bitter-tasting drip from too-long a line of blow.

 “Eh, you do coke, dude.
 You’re class.”

-That had been cool, doing that; taking molly together and having sex actually feel like making love, for once.
-Coke wasn’t quite the same sense of cohesion, but still fun, even if she tended to want to run wild or go clubbing while he tended to want to talk or write.
+That had been cool, doing that; taking molly together and having sex actually feel like making love.
+That had been cool, doing that; taking molly together and having sex actually feel like making love.
+She drew the line there, though, and she was no fan of his coke habit at all.
+He tried to half-hide it from her, but they’d started dating in spring and she just straight up knew him too well.
+She’d be ticked off instead of pleased t find that he’d cleaned her apartment while she was out, and she’d make sideways comments if she noticed that he was chattier than his usual.
+He couldn’t hide that: Coke just made him talk or write.
 Lyrics, music, poetry, FUCK, it all just seemed to be there and happening, too fast to get it all down, sometimes, so he’d give up and engage someone about something; anything he knew anything about.
 Roman history was his favorite and cocaine was great because then he never felt like he might be boring his audience to death with it all.

-But he and Fawkes started dating in spring, and that started to mean that they fought.
+When they were just friends it hadn’t mattered enough to argue about, but Kato and Fawkes dating started to mean that they fought, too.
 They just did.
-They fought hard and loud and messy and that’s when Kohao would tend to go and find Nick, instead.
+About coke, yeah, but also about how they spent their time and who used a tone and whose fault it was that one or both of them was mad now.
+They fought hard and loud and messy and that’s when Kato would tend to go and find Nick, instead.

-The two of them would waste themselves and Kohao would bitch about his relationship, or himself, or his life, and Nick started to talk a bit about his reasoning, too.
-And that's how Kohao learned Nick was doing it all to stay off dope.
+The two of them would waste themselves and Kato would bitch about his relationship, or himself, or his life, and Nick started to talk a bit about his reasoning, too.
+And that's how Kato learned Nick was doing it all to stay off dope.

 Nick described himself, through a laughed-out cloud of weed smoke, as something of a “stranded extrovert.”
 He liked people, quite a bit, even if it hadn’t always been that way—“shy as a kid,” he’d said, then moved on—nowadays he really wanted to be with people.
 But it was tough.